Who can get a card?

 - Library materials may be returned to any LCLS library.

 - Overdue fines may be paid at any LCLS library.

 - New library cards are mailed to the patron to verify delivery at the listed address.
 New borrowers are allowed five items (only one may be a DVD).
 Cards not received in the mail within ten (10) days should be reported to Library staff.

 back to top

 Can I request that the Library buy a specific item?

-If you know of a great title you wish the Library owned, send us an email at email@example.com and we'll do our best to oblige!
-Please let us know whether you are interested in regular print, large print, e-Book, book on CD, Playaway, or DVD.
+If you know of a great title you wish the Library owned, log in to your library account and submit a Purchase Suggestion.
+Please let us know whether you are interested in regular print, large print, eBook, book on CD, Playaway, or DVD.

 Can I make a gift in someone's memory?

 Memorial books honoring relatives and friends are a lasting tribute and a wonderful way to share your gift with others.

 Giving to the Friends of the Leesburg Library (pdf)